 Ferrets are fun, sociable, cute pets.
 They are also very lively, incredibly inquisitive, and they tend to chew just about anything they can sink their teeth into.
-Experts advise that ferrets be let out of their cage at least once a day and for around two hours a time, which is a lot of time to explore, potentially make a mess of a room, and get themselves into a world of trouble.
+Experts advise that ferrets be let out of their cage at least once a day and for around 2 hours at a time, which is a lot of time to explore, potentially make a mess of a room, and get themselves into a world of trouble.
 Before letting your ferret out for some time exploring, you should ferret proof your house, or an individual room, to ensure their safety and your sanity.

 Below are 15 steps to ensure you have a ferret-proof area.

-The 15 Steps to Ferret-Proof a Room:
+The 15 Steps to Ferret-Proof a Room

 1. A Single Room Is Best

 There are a lot of potential ferret hazards in a house and your ferret is likely to zip from one room to another, looking for things to explore and places to hide.
 It is very difficult to monitor a whole house.
-While there are still hazards in a single room, it is easier to see what your ferret is getting up to and easier to manage all the likely hazards if you can shut off that one room.
+While there are still hazards in a single room, it is easier to see what your ferret is getting up to and manage all the likely hazards if you can shut off that one room.
 Although you should always supervise the time your ferret spends out of its cage, having a single room gives you a little more room to breathe.

-2. Look For, And Block Off, Ferret Exits
+2. Look for, and Block Off, Ferret Exits

 A ferret exit is not the same as a human exit, and these wily little creatures can squeeze through surprisingly small spaces.
 This includes gaps in windows and even some large gaps under doors.
-You also need to check around plumbing, for example where pipes come into and out of the kitchen because there can be gaps left around the pipes.
+You also need to check around plumbing, for example where pipes come into and out of the kitchen, because there can be gaps left around the pipes.
 If your ferret can fit its head through a gap, it can almost certainly get its body through after.

 3. Block Off Appliances